raspberrypilearning/lost-in-space/en/step_3.md

 [[[generic-scratch-new-project]]]

-+ Add 'Spaceship' and 'Earth' sprites to your stage.
++ Add 'Spaceship' and 'Earth' sprites to your Stage.

     ![Spaceship and Earth sprites](images/space-sprites.png)

 [[[generic-scratch-sprite-from-library]]]

-+ Add the 'Stars' backdrop to your stage.
++ Add the 'Stars' backdrop to your Stage.

     ![A space backdrop](images/space-backdrop.png)

 [[[generic-scratch-backdrop-from-library]]]

-+ Click on your new spaceship sprite, and click the 'Costumes' tab.
++ Click on your spaceship sprite, and click the **Costumes** tab.

 	![Sprite costume](images/space-costume.png)